Our Mission Statement

 Diversity and Personal Respect

 Willows Preparatory School embraces diversity and values the integrity of the individual.
-Individual differences of religion, culture, socioeconomic status, national origin, race, ethnicity, biological sex, gender identity, gender expression, sexual orientation, physical appearance, and ability are acknowledged and respected.
+Individual differences of religion and creed, culture, socioeconomic status, marital status, age, national origin, race and color, ethnicity, national origin, biological sex, gender identity, gender expression, sexual orientation, physical appearance, military status and ability (including use of a trained dog or service animal) are acknowledged and respected (together, Protected Classes).
 Every member of the community strives to behave in a sensitive, open, and respectful manner.

-WPS welcomes families and admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of race, color, national and ethnic origin, sex, marital status, disability, and age in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.
+WPS® welcomes families and admits students of all Protected Classes to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
+It does not discriminate (or tolerate discrimination) on the basis of any Protected Class in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.